Sri Lankan president flees the country amid economic crisis

 Until the latest crisis deepened, the Sri Lankan economy had been expanding and growing a comfortable middle class.

-After the storming of the government buildings, “it was clear there is a consensus in the country that the government leadership should change,” said Jehan Perera, executive director of the National Peace Council of Sri Lanka, a think tank.

-Months of demonstrations have all but dismantled the Rajapaksa political dynasty, which has ruled Sri Lanka for most of the past two decades.

-The protesters accuse the president and his relatives of siphoning money from government coffers for years and Rajapaksa’s administration of hastening the country’s collapse by mismanaging the economy.
-The family has denied the corruption allegations, but Rajakpaksa acknowledged some of his policies contributed to the meltdown.
+Protesters accuse the president and his relatives of siphoning money from government coffers for years and Rajapaksa’s administration of hastening the country’s collapse by mismanaging the economy.
+The family has denied the corruption allegations, but Rajapaksa acknowledged some of his policies contributed to the meltdown.

-The president had not been seen nor heard from since Saturday, though his office issued statements indicating that he continued to carry out his duties.

 Associated Press Business Writer Joe McDonald in Beijing contributed to this report.